sjp38/hackermail/USAGE.md

   mails list screen are used for opening the mail and listing the thread options, respectively.

-Note that `hkml open` allows opening normal text files.
+Note that `hkml open` [allows](#reading-more) opening normal text files and git commits.
 Hence the comit ids and public-inbox links based feature can help browsing of commit history and related discussions.

 Exporting Mails
 ===============